 - Exploring why some victims do not reach out for support.

-The research team will consult and engage with VCAS and other key stakeholders, conduct analysis of police and victim service data and develop surveys for victims, underrepresented groups and the wider Cleveland community.
+The research team will consult and engage with VCAS and other key stakeholders, analyse police and victim service data and develop surveys for victims, under-represented groups and the wider Cleveland community.

-Their report containing their findings and recommendations is expected to be published in the summer.
+Following the consultation, a report containing their findings and recommendations will be published in the summer.

 OPCC Temporary Assistant Chief Executive, Rachelle Kipling, said: “We’re committed to ensuring that our victim services fit the needs and requirements of people affected by crime and anti-social behaviour in Cleveland.